dateng2016/notes/infra_doc_v2.md

 # QT-dispatch

 This is the current API service that handles order-related operations and serves as the main backend service at present.
-It plays a major role in managing and processing orders within the system
+It plays a major role in managing and processing orders within the system.

+It mainly contains two types of API's -> API used for frontend, external API

 # Integration Service